skafos/TuriTextClassifier/README.md

 # Turi Image Classifier

+_This public repository is designed for use in the Skafos ML delivery platform, which is available at metismachine.com._

 The following repo contains code for training an text classifier model on Skafos using the Turi Create framework.
 As much as possible, the code in this repo mimicks Turi Create's text classifier example which can be found [here](https://apple.github.io/turicreate/docs/userguide/text_classifier/).

 ## What is here?

 The two main components to this repo are:
-- `text_classifier.py` - a Skafos job that trains an text classifier model and saves a core ml model
+- `text_classifier.py` - a Skafos job that trains a text classifier model and saves a core ml model
 - `text_classifier.ipynb` - a python notebook with the same code as the above `text_classifier.py` job.

 Additionallly, there exist: